 Sano sat forward, listening eagerly to this side of the conversation and what little he could hear from the other party — which wasn’t much, though he thought the voice was youngish and somewhat belligerent.

-“Yes,” was how Hajime began the discussion.
+“Yes,” Hajime began the discussion.
 “It took you long enough to call back.”
 Then, after some apparently equally rude remark from the other end, “Of course.
 No, that’s over and done with.
 I need to know if there have been any Japanese men around here who have died lately under unusual circumstances.
 Yes.
-No. He’ll have left behind a woman, also Japanese — a wife or girlfriend or maybe a sister — someone close to him.
+No. He’ll have left behind a woman, also Japanese — a wife or girlfriend or maybe a family member — someone close to him.
 Yes; when isn’t it?
 No, I’ve got a client being haunted by an actual ghost this time.
 Yes.
 OK, thanks.”

 As Hajime replaced the phone — it was a nice-looking smart phone with a touch screen — Sano guessed, “So… cop?”